y3v63n/y3v63n.github.io/_posts/2019-11-05-hello-world.md

 We will publish detailed instructions for community members and KAVA token holders as soon as transactions will be enabled and Binance KAVA BEP-2 tokens will migrate to the Kava mainnet.

 *P.S.
 The mainnet launch on 5 November was cancelled and will happen again on 12 November.*

+*P.P.S.
+The mainnet launch has again been postponed due to a [vulnerability](https://twitter.com/kava_labs/status/1194112817399500800).
+It is expected to launch on 15 November.*